 You can then you those values to determine which key is being pressed.

 Here is the “list” way of doing it.
-Same concept.
+Same concept as before.

 mouse_presses = pygame.mouse.get_pressed() if mouse_presses: print("Left Mouse Key is being pressed")